 Thermal System Insulation (TSI) – ACM in a building applied to pipes, fittings, boilers, breeching, tanks, ducts, or other interior structural components to prevent heat loss or gain, or water condensation, or for other purposes.

-Transmission Electron Microscopy (TEM) – The method outlined in 40 CFR ' 763, Appendix A to Subpart E, for the identification of asbestos in air samples.
+Transmission Electron Microscopy (TEM) – The method outlined in 40 CFR Part 763, Appendix A to Subpart E, for the identification of asbestos in air samples.

 Vibration – The periodic motion of ACM which may result in the release of asbestos fibers.